oarcscience/ith.oarc.science/ring/index.md

-keywords: "Tolkien Middle Earth Kalevala Edda Volsung Beowulf"
-# Sacred-Texts: Sources of Lord of the Ring
+# Sources of Lord of the Ring
-pathh1: "ring.jpg"
-alttext1: "Image &copy Copyright J.B.
-Hare 2001, All Rights Reserved"
-<title>Intangible Textual Heritage: Sources of Lord of the Rings</title>
----

 J.R.R.
 Tolkiens' Middle Earth did not come out of thin air.
 Tolkien, an academic linguist, drew on the following source materials to inspire his world-building exercise.
 The texts presented at this site are complete